mvescovo/advanced_programming_techniquest_2015/assignment1/readme.txt

  Hello Marker.

  I hope you find my code easy to read.
-I've put plenty of comments in to help the reader see what's going on.
+I've put plenty of comments in but as I'm trying to follow the Linux kernel coding style I've deliberately kept most of them outside the function body.

  As far as I can tell my code is 100% functional and consistent with the general requirements, so there should be no need to take off any marks - unless